arangodb/docs-hugo/site/content/3.10/arangograph/organizations/_index.md

 description: >-
    How to manage organizations and what type of packages ArangoGraph offers
 ---
-At the highest level of the ArangoGraph deployment hierarchy are organizations.
-Organizations are a container for projects.
+An ArangoGraph organizations is a container for projects.
+An organization typically represents a (commercial) entity such as a company, a company division, an institution, or a non-profit organization.

 **<u>Organizations</u> → Projects → Deployments**

-An organization typically represents a (commercial) entity such as a company, a company division, an institution or a non-profit organization.

 Users can be members of one or more organizations.
 However, you can only be a member of one _Free-to-try_ tier organization at a time.